chinesemasterpieces.com

 Click photo to enlarge

-My Guan Yao Vase the official ware made for the Imperial court of the Southern Song Dynasty 1127- 1279
+Southern Song Dynasty Guan Yao Ribbed Vase This Is Likely The Finest in the World, this Official Jiaotanxia or Xiuneisi Inner Kiln Vase Is Marked and Period made for the Imperial court of the Southern Song Dynasty 1127- 1279

-This Beautiful masterpiece Guan Yao S. Song Dynasty Vase above has a thick bluish green glaze that was achieved by putting on several applications of glaze and successive firings.
-This thick coat of glaze rounded off any sharp angles of the form.
+Check all the books and Museums in the world, you won't find a finer or more Beautiful Masterpiece than this Guan Yao Southern Song Dynasty Ribbed Vase below.
+It has a thick opaque pale blue with a slight greenish glaze that was achieved by putting on several applications of glaze and successive firings.
+This thick coat of glaze thinned out around Rim and shows the dark color biscuit and has slight crackle throughout.
 The form is well balanced clearly done by a master potter.
-The body is very finely potted and thinner than the glaze, you can see this on the base were the glaze is pooling.
+These types of wares are known to be very finely potted with bodies thinner than the glaze.
 The Vase has the official government mark on the base.
-Xiu Nei Si apparently refers to the Department of palace supply, under the relocated Northern Song Administration, which were driven south to Hangzhou in 1127A.D. ppjrs
+The Jin Armies drove the Imperial Court out from the Northern Song Dynasty they were driven south to Hangzhou in 1127A.D. and they setup the

 (click on photos to enlarge)